 Street View through the Looking Glass, mixed with the Treasure Map

-Zoomed in Street View through the Looking Glass
+Zoomed in Street View through the Looking Glass (you can zoom in too!)

 Our family is very fortunate to get a double play in Science & Engineering Fair goodness this year.